squinkylabs/SquinkyVCV/docs/thread-booster.md

 # Thread Booster

-**Updates in Progress - these instructions not correct any more**

-Check back later in master branch.

-We have two plugins, “Thread Booster” and “CPU hog”.
-These are experiments to determine if boosting the priority of the audio thread in VCV Rack will help mitigate the pops and clicks that users frequently report.
-We have found that this works in concocted test cases on Windows – more to be done.
+Thread booster is an experiment to determine if boosting the priority of VCV Rack's audio rendering thread will decrease the annoying pops, ticks, and dropouts that many users are experiencing.

+While we have seen this work in some concocted test cases, we do not currently know if this will help in the real world.
+If you try this, please report back to us on our GitHub issues page.

 Thread Booster has a UI that lets you boost the priority of the audio thread.
 There are three arbitrary settings: normal, boosted, and real time.
 When the switch is in the bottom position, the plugin does nothing; the audio thread keeps its default priority.
 In the boost (middle) position, it sets the thread priority to the highest priority non-real-time setting.
-In the real-time position it attempts to set if to the middle priority in the real-time policy.
+In the real-time position it attempts to set it to the middle priority in the real-time policy.

 If setting the priority fails, the red error light lights up, and the priority stays where it was last.

+If you are not up on your operating system thread scheduling, just think of it as "do nothing", "boost a little", and "boost a whole bunch".

+## Installing Thread Booster

+We have binaries for Mac and Windows posted on our [releases page](https://github.com/squinkylabs/SquinkyVCV/releases).

+These release must be unizipped and copied to VCV plugins folder.
+More info [here](installing-binaries.md).

+## Building Thread Booster

+Of course you can build the plugins from source for all platforms.
+But by default the experimental plugins are not build. see [experimental plugins](experimental.md)

+## Caveats and limitations

 This is all quite platform specific; here’s what we have observed so far: